PaddlePaddle/book/serve/README.md

 }
 ```

-The `code` and `message` represent the status of the request.
-The
+Here, `code` and `message` represent the status of the request.
-`data` are the outputs of the neural network; they could be a
+`data` corresponds to the outputs of the neural network; they could be a
 probability of each class, could be the IDs of output sentence, and so
 on.